protddg-bench/protddg-bench/README.md

                     triplicated in 17 and 1 cases.
 Data from PMID:28710274.

       4. Myoglobin: 134 variants from myoglobin from structure 1BZ6.
 Experimental data are duplicated and triplicated in 14 and 3 cases respectively.
-The variation of                    unfolding free energy (DDG) was calculated changing the sign of the DDG reported in literarture.
+The variation of
+                    unfolding free energy (DDG) was calculated changing the sign of the DDG reported in literarture.
 Data from PMID:26054434

       5. P53:       42 variants from P53 structure 2OCJ.
 Data from PMID:24281696.

       6. PTMUL:     914 multiple site variants from 91 protein structures and 77 clusters.
                     PMID:31266447.
+      7. KORPM:     2,371 mutations from 129 protein famileis with sequence identity <25%.
+                    PMID:36629451.

      - The directory S2648 and VB1432 contains 10 files for 10-folds cross-validation tests.